lesha-sa/Restful-Booker-Platform/README.md

 ```bash
 docker-compose up --build --abort-on-container-exit
 ```
-3. The tests container waits for Selenium to be ready and then runs the tests automatically.
-4. Logs will be saved in the logs/ directory on the host machine.

 ## CI/CD Integration with GitHub Actions
 This project uses GitHub Actions for continuous integration.